MJF 3D Printing: What Is It & How Does It Work?

 ---|---|

-Standard | Bead blasting removes all excess powder, leaving a uniform texture.
-Parts are then dyed standard black. |
+Sanding (Standard) | Bead blasting removes all excess powder, leaving a uniform texture. |

 Vapor Smoothing | Reduces surface roughness from 250+ μin RA (as-printed) to 64 – 100 μin RA.
-Available for PA12 Black. |
+Applicable for all MJF printed materials. |

 Custom Finishing | Includes secondary options such as priming, tapping, and inserts for enhanced part functionality. |